samssausages/unraid-install-sslcert/README.md

 The two scripts could be combined, but I separated them so people who don't use pfsense can use just the one script.

 Install using User-Scripts and set a cron schedule, ideally for 60 days.

+Changelog:
+v0.7
+- Increased usability with server_name variable, so user doesn't need to update the raw path.
+- added error check to cp operation
+- added error check to restart nginx operation